Application Deadline: February 1, 2024

 - Political extremism and nationalism

-Applications must be submitted by August 1, for a decision in December.
-Final decisions are made by the Board of Directors at its meeting in December.
+Applications for the awards open on November 1, 2023 and must be received by February 1, 2024 for a decision in June.
+Final decisions are made by the HFG Board of Directors at its meeting in June 2024.
 Applicants will be informed promptly by email of the Board’s decision.
-Awards ordinarily commence on January 1, but later starting dates may be requested if the nature of the research deems this appropriate.
+Awards ordinarily commence on September 1, but other starting dates (after July 1) may be requested if the nature of the project deems this appropriate.

 For More Information: